-13.1 The overall responsibility for this policy lies with Monmouthshire County Council's Strategic Housing Manager and the Homesearch Partnership.
-Decisions will be ratified by the Manager of the Monmouthshire Homesearch Team.

-13.2 Monmouthshire Homesearch Team co-ordinates the Suspension panel.
+- 13.1 The overall responsibility for this policy lies with Monmouthshire County Council's Housing & Communities Manager, and the Operational Sub-group leads of the respective partner Homesearch landlords.
+Decisions will be ratified by the Manager of the Monmouthshire Homesearch Team. - 13.2 Monmouthshire Homesearch Team co-ordinates the Suspension panel.
 All Homesearch partners are responsible for submitting information relating to their tenants unacceptable behaviour and also to provide evidence of extenuating circumstances.
-If a Homesearch Officer suspends for arrears/debt and sends to Panel to agree, where the debt relates to a former contract at a Homesearch landlord, it would be down to that landlord to check and submit any information about mitigating circumstances that might influence a decision.

-13.3 Each partner will nominate a person to attend the Suspension Panel.

-13.4 The role of the Panel is to scrutinise/change decisions.
+If a Homesearch Officer suspends for arrears/debt and sends to Panel to agree, where the debt relates to a former contract at a Homesearch landlord, it would be down to that landlord to check and submit any information about mitigating circumstances that might influence a decision. - 13.3 Each partner will nominate a person to attend the Suspension Panel. - 13.4 The role of the Panel is to scrutinise/change decisions.
 They meet on a quarterly basis (or more frequently if agreed).

-13.5 Suspension decisions will be made on the information available to the Panel.
+- 13.5 Suspension decisions will be made on the information available to the Panel.
 Insufficient information will result in the case being deferred and reconsidered via email when information is available.
-For a decision to be upheld, it has to be agreed by the majority of the Suspension Panel.

-13.6 MCC/Homesearch will provide sufficient training for staff of the MHR landlords who implement this policy and procedures.
+For a decision to be upheld, it has to be agreed by the majority of the Suspension Panel. - 13.6 MCC/Homesearch will provide sufficient training for staff of the MHR landlords who implement this policy and procedures.